SSbug696/web_crawler_detection/README.md

-# web_crawler_detection
+# Web crawler detection

-Module on the LUA for detecting robots search engines.
+##Module on the LUA for detecting robots search engines.

 access - defines and logs the crawler freq - defines parsers and blocks them